Denis Periša: Law and order

 Beginning in 2017, Periša worked on cases for local police and DORH (the state attorney) by coming across and prosecuting online bullies and people spreading hate with the possible use of physical violence towards others.
 He spoke about how to report such crimes on national television.
 Shortly after that, he was threatened and put under police protection.
 Later on, he searched for fugitive Ivica Todorić and the servers Todorić used.

-Political standoff

-In August 2010, Periša claimed that he blew the whistle on the Social Democratic Party (SDP) for overspending the local municipal budget on a wireless network.
-He informed the city mayor Mayor Ante Županović privately, who replied with little interest.
-Periša then publicly confronted Županović to accuse him of stealing public money.

-A local newspaper tested out the existing municipal wireless network in 2013 and concluded that Periša was right, and it was not working.
-After the Croatian Democratic Union (HDZ) took power, Periša was appointed to rebuild and maintain the local city wireless network, which he did in late 2014.

 Anonymous group

 After a decade of claiming to lead hacking groups, Periša claims he finally joined the Anonymous group firstly fighting against ACTA and similar acts.
 He encourages people to use the Linux OS for supposedly lower power consumption and better power savings.
 On June 4, 2015, Periša appeared on a Skype interview for the Alter EGO show talking about the internet and anonymously representing himself as one of the internet freedom fighters.

-Innovations

-LoRaWAN

-In January 2019, Periša built and installed a new type of sensor network for the town of Šibenik.
-The technology is LoRaWAN and it's based on an 868Mhz version for this part of the world.
-Grad Šibenik was the first town to do such a thing in this part of the world.
+COVID-19 pandemic